 One Side – Don’t use the inspector suggested by the Realtor

 There are books and articles on purchasing real estate that strongly suggest you should never use the home inspector suggested by the buyer agent.
-They suggest that since inspectors depend on Realtor referrals, they will not “kill a deal” by properly presenting major issues.
+The rationale is that since inspectors depend on Realtor referrals, they will not “kill a deal” and downplay major issues.
 The buyer is a one time interaction while the Realtor represents dozens of deals in the future.
 Who is that inspector really working for?

 A good, logical argument but I strongly disagree.

-Well, let me redefine that.
-It depends on the business philosophy of the Realtor you are working with.
 My business is based on referrals – over 80% of my business comes from past clients and referrals.
-One of the quickest ways to stop that stream of referrals is to have someone move into a home and find out that the condition of the home is worse than they expected.
-To keep those referrals coming, I need to make sure my buyers have a very good inspection experience.
-The inspectors I recommend conduct a thorough inspection and, consistent with my business philosophy, take substantial time to educate buyers on the workings of the home.
-A good inspection has two fold purpose.
+One of the quickest ways to stop that stream of referrals is to have someone move into a home and find out the condition of the home is worse than they expected.
+To keep those referrals coming, I need to make sure my buyers have a positive buying experience including an honest inspection.
+The inspectors I recommend conduct a thorough inspection and, consistent with my business philosophy, take substantial time to educate the buyer on the workings of the home.
+A good inspection has a dual purpose.
 The inspector needs to uncover any problems in the property but also needs to make sure the buyer knows what will be required to keep the home in good condition.

-Now, this is not to say that a buyer may not find a problem upon move in that was not in the inspection report.
+Now, this is not to say that a buyer will never find a problem that was not in the inspection report.
 It has happened in the past with inspectors recommended by me and I am sure it will happen again.
-The inspector is, in essence, taking a snapshot of the home on a date that is usually 30 to 60 days before settlement and in some cases even longer.
+The inspector is, in essence, taking a snapshot of the home on a date that is usually 30 to 60 days before settlement.
 Conditions can change in that period.
-There could be issues that surface only when certain weather conditions exist.
-Perhaps on the day of the inspection and later, the walk thru, those conditions were not present.
+Perhaps on the day of the inspection and later, the walk thru, certain weather conditions were not present.
 When this happens to my buyers, I am quite concerned.
-If I were to get several such reports from the results of a specific inspector, that inspector would no longer be on the recommended list.
+If I were to get several such reports after using a specific inspector, that inspector would no longer be on the recommended list.
 Believe me, the worst problem in this business is an after settlement issue.

 One other source for an inspector

-Now, the Realtor should recommend a few good inspectors.
+The Realtor should recommend a few good inspectors.
 But perhaps you have had a friend, relative or colleague who recently bought a home and had a wonderful inspection experience.
-Absolutely this is a great place to get a recommendation.
+This is certainly a great place to get a recommendation.
 I would suggest that any inspector selected be a member of ASHI (American Society of Home Inspectors) or a similar group.
-Sure, there are great inspectors who are not members of these organizations (and there are inspectors who are not so great who are) but at least you know there are some minimum standards when one belongs to one of these associations.
+Plus in Virginia, all inspectors need to be licensed.
+You can check out license status at www.dpor.virginia.gov/

 A good inspection is more important than ever